Developer-DAO/DAO-job-board/README.md

 # DAO-job-board
-A job board connecting DAOs with talent.
+A job board to connect Web3 talent with Web3 opportunities

 [Link to the Discord channel](https://discord.com/channels/883478451850473483/888867921089138729/888877424257925200)

 ## The motive
-Several people in the DAO have discussed how finding a DAO that they can contribute to has been a pain in the butt.
-This project aims to create a bridge between the talent & DAOs looking for talent.
+Finding meaningful work, giving people new opportunities, and helping organizations find the talent they need.

 ## **What is this repo?**